SeLite/SeLite.github.io/PackagedScripts.md

 We indent commands in tests.
 That requires [SeLite Clipboard And Indent](https://addons.mozilla.org/en-US/firefox/addon/selite-clipboard-and-indent/).
 Otherwise run `sed -r -e 's/<td>(&nbsp;)+/<td>/' test-case-location >temp_out; cp temp_out >test-case-location`.

 ## Negative tests that succeed
-If you need verify that a Selenese command fails under certain circumstances, put it within ``try..catch` of a `try..catch..endTry` block as per [SelBlocksGlobal](SelBlocksGlobal).
+If you need verify that a Selenese command fails under certain circumstances, put it within ``try..catch` of a `try..catch..endTry` block as per [SelBlocks Global].
 Use its `catch..endTry` part to set a stored variable of your choice.
 Check that variable after `endTry` (e.g. with `getEval`) and if not set, throw an error.
 Remember to clear that stored variable **before** that block of steps, so that it can run multiple times.

 ## Negative tests that fail
 There are real negative tests in e.g. `selite.sel-blocks-global/selenese-scripts-negative/`.
 Those tests themselves are supposed to fail (e.g. they validate situations when `try..catch..endTry` is supposed not to catch an error).
 If these tests don't fail, then there's a problem.